Skip to main content

 What should you do if you take too much Eliquis?

 If you take too much Eliquis, side effects are more likely to happen.
 This is because Eliquis can cause serious bleeding if you take too much.
-Common signs of bleeding include:
+Common signs and symptoms of bleeding include:

 • Unexplained bruising under the skin